stoney27/latex-rosters/README.md

-# LaTeX Rosters creatioin script
+# LaTeX Rosters creation script

-This script is used to create a LaTeX roster for a given CVS files.
-It will create one roster for each CVS file in the given roster directory.
-It will then porcess the LateX files and create a PDF file for each roster.
+This script creates a LaTeX roster for a given CVS file.
+It will make one roster for each CVS file in the given roster directory.
+It will then process the LateX files and create a PDF file for each roster.
 These PDF files can then be printed and used for photos.

-## Usage
+## Create Rosters Usage

     ./create_rosters.sh roster_dir

-## Output
+### Rosters Output

-In a latex directory there will be a tex file for each roster file in the roster directory.
+In a latex directory, there will be a tex file for each roster file in the roster directory.
 There will also be a PDF file for each roster file in the roster directory.

+## Create CSV Files Usage

+    ./create_csv_from_excel.py excel_file

+### CSV Output

+In a CSV directory, there will be a CSV file for each roster for each sheet in the excel file.

 ## Requirements

 * Python 3 installed
+* Python 3 modules installed: CSV, openpyxl
 * TeXLive installed
 * Path for pdflatex installed if not in the default path
-* Individual roster files in CVS format the roster directory
+* Individual roster files in CVS format in the roster directory
 * Roster files must include, First Name, Last Name, Sweater Number, and Team Name

 ## License